 Blueberry Benefits – Blueberries are a powerhouse superfood containing antioxidant and anti-inflammatory compounds that help to ward off major disease like Alzheimer’s, diabetes, heart disease, and some types of cancer.
 You can read more about the benefits of blueberries here.

 The other day, my mom was telling me about a friend of hers who grows blueberries in clay pots in her back yard.
 I had never thought to grow my own blueberries before.
 Then I saw this article and decided to put it on my to-do list for a weekend project.

-Of course you can sip on this while still warm, but I prefer to drink it as a blueberry iced green tea.
+Of course you can sip on this detox drink while still warm, but I prefer to drink it as a blueberry iced green tea.
 It’s so tasty, refreshing and perfect for warmer months.
 And the nutritional benefits are a great bonus!

 Antioxidant Rich Blueberry Green Tea

 Yield: 6 cups